Neuropassenger/bs-spam-protector/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.7.1 =
+* Code improvements.

+= 1.7.0 =
+* The ability to adjust the severity of the check for the time it takes to fill out the form.

 = 1.6.1 =
 * After the plugin update, the time interval for filling out forms is set to 12 hours for the validator to work correctly.